Millions of Americanslive in a federal healthcare shortage area.

 Same country.
 Different ZIP Codes.

-An overall Health Score plus ten condition-specific scores for Alzheimer's, asthma, diabetes, hypertension, and four cancers.
-The score IS the product.
+One main Healthcare Access Score plus ten condition-specific scores for Alzheimer's, asthma, diabetes, hypertension, and four cancers.
+The public model is always the main score plus People Score, Provider Score, Hospital Score, and Travel Score.

-Explore by condition →Every NPI-registered healthcare provider (nurse practitioners, dentists, therapists, behavioral-health specialists, and every other clinical category), geocoded, specialty-tagged, and weighted by how many people realistically compete for them at drive-time distance.
+Every NPI-registered healthcare provider (nurse practitioners, dentists, therapists, behavioral-health specialists, and every other clinical category), geocoded, specialty-tagged, and weighted by how many people realistically compete for nearby care.
 Not just a phone-book dump.

 Provider Score